While some GTA players are already looking forward to GTA 6, others are still trying to make the most of their remaining time in Los Santos.

 After all, if you don’t enjoy trying to predict what the next game’s map will look like, lack any hot takes regarding what it should include, and have given up on planning out your first playthrough, why not just try to appreciate the final stretch of GTA Online?

-Regardless of whether GTA played a key role in your formative years, make sure to follow us for more GTA 6 and GTA Online updates as new vehicles and more arrive.
+Regardless of whether you’re planning to deliver an hour long presentation on the potential profitability of stealing used cars for Simeon in the near future, make sure to follow us for more GTA 6 and GTA Online updates as new vehicles and more arrive.